 - Zephyr Project provides developers with feature-rich software optimized for memory constrained devices.

-- Runs on systems as small as 8 kB of memory all the way up to 512 kB
+- Runs on systems as small as 8 kB of memory to more than 512 kB

 - Complete freedom – use the RTOS as-is or tailor a solution by enabling/disabling nearly every feature using Kconfig